abraunegg/onedrive/docs/national-cloud-deployments.md

 application_id = "22c49a0d-d21c-4792-aed1-8f163c982546"
 ```

-## Step 5: Confgure the onedrive client to use the specific Microsoft Azure deployment
+## Step 5: Configure the onedrive client to use the specific Microsoft Azure deployment
 Update to your 'onedrive' configuration file (`~/.config/onedrive/config`) the following:
 ```text
 azure_ad_endpoint = "insert valid entry here"